AndreiRicardo/yellowball-game-yt-NEW-VERSION/README.md

 # A New Version

 I propose in this repository to develop a platform game in the Mario Bros style using the knowledge taught by Filipe Alves.
 I hope you like it and can share that knowledge.
 I recommend that you watch Filipe's tutorial.
 A big hug to everyone.
+You must access the original repository at this [link](https://github.com/filipealvesdef/yellowball-game-yt) and on [YouTube](https://www.youtube.com/watch?v=z3r8up9cz3w).

 ### What will be done then?